 - Doctors who are concerned about a colleague sometimes contact the service.
 The support service manager needs to speak to the person concerned to offer appropriate advice and support.

-- The service is available in office hours Monday to Friday but calls with doctor advisors can be arranged outside of this time.
+- The service is available in office hours Monday to Friday but calls with PSPs can be arranged outside of this time.

 We’d be grateful if you could please submit your feedback on the service you received.

 Please note: the survey is anonymous and kept confidential.
 The information will be used for quality improvement only.